UGA Study Abroad: Australia, Fiji, and New Zealand

 13 – 17 credits (a wide variety of courses available) and open to all majors (no pre-requisites) as well as out-of-state and non-UGA students (at in-state tuition rates).
 Application deadline is December 1 (email us if applying after this date for available spaces).

 Avoid winter in the U.S. and enjoy the South Pacific summer in Australia, Fiji, and New Zealand.
 Our Spring Semester program provides credits in core university courses in Anthropology, Environmental Issues, Human Geography, and International Affairs with optional courses in Education, Natural Resources, Physical Education, and Tourism.
 Both lower (1000/3000) and upper (4000/6000) division courses are available.
-We apply an experiential education approach where you are in the field exploring what you have learnt in the classroom.
-Our broad program theme is humans and the environment, using the cases of the South Island of New Zealand, the Fijian islands, and Queensland, Australia.
+We apply an experiential education approach where you are in the field exploring what you have learned in the classroom.
+Our broad program theme is humans and the environment, using the cases of the South Island of New Zealand, the Fijian islands, and Sydney and Queensland, Australia.
 By participating in this program you can also save money by not paying rent for the Spring Semester and having a longer summer to work/study until Fall Semester begins.

 New Zealand: North and South Islands